This file is used to configure your project and how it’s built.

 stripped out.
 These means any imports only used inside the build configuration are also removed

-from the final bundle.External
+from the final bundle.external option:

 node_modules directory.